andreemedeiros/Print-Automation/README.md

 ```
 python3 interface.py
 ```

-2. Optional: Enter the browser you want to use;

-3. Optional: Enter a valid email and password to log in to the Amazon website;
+Optional: Enter a valid account to log in Amazon website;

-4. Optional: Click on the coordinate buttons and position the mouse pointer over the maximize, url and login coordinate locations;

-5. Click on the run button and wait for the automation.
+2. Click on the run button and wait for the automation.

 ## Author